-Registration begins at 8 a.m. on August 12, 2025.
+Registration begins at 8 a.m.
 Judging begins at 9 a.m. and entrants who want to be eligible for ribbons and prizes should be in place in their categories from 9 a.m. to 10 a.m., when the Color Guard leads the way through town to the fairgrounds.

 It’s free to enter the parade!
 Registration is required in order to participate.
 A parent or guardian must sign the registration form.
 You can print the form ahead of time and fill it out (links above), or get a form the morning of registration.
 Larger groups are encouraged to complete a group form with all parent signatures ahead of time.